Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Introduction and Outline

 \section{Introduction and Outline}

 The paradigm of collisionless cold dark matter has had much success in describing the large scale structure of the universe.
-Nevertheless, inconsistencies persist with observations at short galactic distance scales.
-One example is the cusp singularity in the density profile which is predicted by simulations of collisionless particles,\cite{Navarro:1996gj} but in contrast with observations, in particular, for dwarf galaxies.\cite{Oh:2010ea},\cite{Frusciante:2012jg} The possibility that such inconsistencies may be cured with the inclusion of non gravitational self-interactions was suggested a number of years ago.\cite{Spergel:1999mh} The proposal of self-interacting dark matter (with interaction times less than the Hubble time) has not been excluded, despite existing constraints on the interactions coming from halo shapes and cluster interactions.
-Numerous models for dark matter self-interactions have been considered, and their role in curing observational anomalies has been explored.\cite{Mohapatra:2001sx},\cite{Foot:2004wz},\cite{Ackerman:2008gi},\cite{Buckley:2009in},\cite{Feng:2009hw},\cite{Chang:2009yt},\cite{Loeb:2010gj},\cite{Tulin:2012wi},\cite{Destri:2012yn} Since self-interactions amongst dark matter particles are not currently excluded, it is then reasonable to ask whether or not conditions can be suitable for a system of dark matter particles to reach a state of thermodynamic equilibrium.
-From the theoretical side, it can be a non trivial problem to know the number of energy exchanges required for a system of particles (with an unknown coupling) to reach thermodynamic equilibrium.
-On the other hand, it is possible to search for indications of thermal equilibrium in regions of galactic haloes from direct observations, using the rotation curve data, and this is one of the goals of the article.
+Nevertheless, inconsistencies persist with observations at smaller scales.
+One example is the cusp singularity in the dark matter density profile, which is predicted by simulations of collisionless particles,\cite{Navarro:1996gj} but is in contrast with observations, in particular, for dwarf galaxies.\cite{Oh:2010ea},\cite{Frusciante:2012jg} The possibility that such inconsistencies may be cured with the inclusion of non gravitational self-interactions was suggested a number of years ago.\cite{Spergel:1999mh} The proposal of self-interacting dark matter (having interaction times less than the Hubble time) is not currently excluded, despite existing constraints on the interactions coming from halo shapes and cluster interactions.
+Numerous models for dark matter self-interactions have been considered, and their role in curing observational anomalies has been explored.\cite{Mohapatra:2001sx},\cite{Foot:2004wz},\cite{Ackerman:2008gi},\cite{Buckley:2009in},\cite{Feng:2009hw},\cite{Chang:2009yt},\cite{Loeb:2010gj},\cite{Tulin:2012wi},\cite{Destri:2012yn} Since self-interactions among dark matter particles are not excluded, it is then reasonable to ask whether conditions may be suitable in galaxies for a gas of dark matter particles to reach a state of thermodynamic equilibrium.
+From the theoretical side, it is a non trivial problem to know precisely what conditions should be satisfied for this to occur since the nature of the interaction is unknown.
+However, it is possible to search for indications of thermal equilibrium in regions of galactic haloes from direct observations.
+This can be done using the rotation curve data, which is a central theme of the article.